Chaitanyassr/NSISInstallerWithRegistry/README.md

 # NSISInstallerWithRegistry
-NSIS (Nullsoft Scriptable Install System) code to create an installer and to register URL.
+NSIS (Nullsoft Scriptable Install System) code to create an installer and to register an URL.

 ## How to use the script
 ## steps